 Desired Qualifications

-While we are open to a wide variety of artistic approaches and backgrounds, artists with the following criteria have a higher chance of being interviewed:
+While we are open to a wide variety of artistic approaches and backgrounds, artists (including magicians!) with the following criteria have a higher chance of being interviewed:

 • Ability to fill a gap on the COMPAS roster